 This season Eleanor is leading and co-leading performances across the UK with English Touring Opera, performing in Tromsø Domkirke, Bodø Konserthus and Longyearbyen Kulturhus with the Arctic Sinfonietta, and is giving recitals in Universitets Aula, Sherborne Festival, East Devon Festival, Ski Historiske Konserter and Venskaben Asker, in her duo with pianist Emil Duncumb and with Pocket Sinfonia.

 Eleanor plays a Mark Robinson violin, generously loaned to her by the Harrison-Frank Foundation.
-The recordings on this website were made on a Nicolo Gagliano violin from 1775, loaned to her by the Royal Academy of Music, where she completed her Master of Arts in July 2017 and was Sterndale Bennett Scholar and leader of RAM Symphony Orchestra.
+At age 17, Eleanor won a full scholarship to study at London’s Royal Academy of Music, where she completed her Master of Arts in July 2017, won several awards, was Sterndale Bennett Scholar and leader of RAM Symphony Orchestra.